 - Orthographic Projection

-This work was completed by the end of Term 2 and the students presented their designs to their stakeholders.
-They were given feedback on their solutions and used this information to evaluate their solution.
-The students produced a scale model of their design (this could be a 3D physical part or whole model or a 3D digital model) and prepared a presentation of their communication portfolio and model to show their client.
+This work was completed by the end of Term 2 and the students presented their designs to their s.
+They were given feedback on their solutions and used this information to their solution.
+The students produced a of their design (this could be a 3D physical part or whole model or a 3D digital model) and prepared a presentation of their communication portfolio and model to show their client.

 Will Roberts created a temporary retail outlet design.
 He used plans supplied by Totalspan Sheds in Woodend, which he adapted to create suitable High Street stores.